Marketing is the word of the day. It can really make or break your business, and poor marketing accounts for around 14% of all business failures.

 Either way, marketing is a huge part of a business, and it’s not only time-consuming but precise.
 Everything has to be accurate and done correctly in order to maximize your efforts, and that’s just impossible for somebody running a business to pour all their efforts into.

 Small businesses are supposed to put around 7-8% of their revenue toward marketing, and if you’re doing it all yourself, that could be 50% of your time.
-How are you supposed to manage social media, monitor and improve the conversion rates of your ads, operate a blog, optimize your website, and handle all of the traditional marketing tactics as well?
+How are you supposed to manage social media, monitor and improve the conversion rates of your ads, operating a blog, optimize your website, and handle all of the traditional marketing tactics as well?

 What Services Do Marketing Managers Offer?